Governance and voice

 The National Union of Students (NUS) has a number of networks for different student groups which also lead campaigns on different issues.

-The committee meets three times per year (September, January and May) and is chaired by the Pro Vice-Chancellor Equalities and Civic Engagement.
+The committee meets four times a year and is co-chaired by the Deputy Vice-Chancellor and Provost and the Pro Vice-Chancellor and Registrar.

 The committee has oversight of: